Bangsaen Street Circuit

 "After having the opportunity to see the circuit for the first time I realised how much potential it's got," he said.
 "We then started the process of developing the existing design, to move it further in the direction of safety as, in the end, most of the FIA guidelines surround the area of safety; the excitement, it's great for motorsport, but to meet the guidelines it's all about safety, drivers safety, marshals and officials safety, spectator safety."

-After extensively mapping out the existing design, Gardini used simulation software to guide the creation of improvements, mainly to extend run-off, improve circuit barriers and widen certain parts of the track.
+As lead consultant on the project, Gardini worked in partnership with UK-based Apex Circuit Design to extensively map out the existing design, using simulation software to guide the creation of improvements, mainly to extend run-off, improve circuit barriers and widen certain parts of the track.
 Two main hotspots were identified - Turns 8 and 13.
 At the former, the escape road was extended into the grounds of the Bangsaen Villa Hotel, while at the latter the run-off was also extended and room found to place a permanent crane - allowing stricken cars to be removed quickly from the scene, much like at the famous Lisboa corner at Macau.

 Elsewhere, stone walls have been replaced with permanent safety barriers, while concrete-based debris fencing to the latest specifications has been employed around the course of the track.
 Upgraded medical facilities as well as expanded paddock areas also form part of the revisions, which were due to be first used in 2016.
-The death of Thailand's King Bhumibol Adulyadej - and the country's ensuing long period of official mourning - meant an inevitable postponement, so it looks as if the fruit's of Gardini's improvements won't be seen until 2017.
+The death of Thailand's King Bhumibol Adulyadej - and the country's ensuing long period of official mourning - meant an inevitable postponement, so the full improvements weren't fully put to the test until 2017.